SharePointPro/react-bootstrap-typeahead/README.md

+# Forked from Ericgio
+Original version worked with the exception of the value not being set on "TAB" click..

+This version sets the value to the selected value when the user clicks TAB.

+I will try and keep it upto date with the original repository.

 # React Bootstrap Typeahead
 A [React](https://reactjs.org/)-based typeahead that relies on [Bootstrap](https://getbootstrap.com/) for styling and was originally inspired by Twitter's [typeahead.js](https://github.com/twitter/typeahead.js).
 It supports both single- and multi-selection and is compliant with [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox).
 Try the [live examples](http://ericgio.github.io/react-bootstrap-typeahead/).